 Actioning inspiration: Building a pathway to hero scenarios

-As Copilot for Microsoft 365 usage began to mature across the company, we saw opportunities to build on this momentum by presenting more contextual applications for AI.
+As Microsoft 365 Copilot usage began to mature across the company, we saw opportunities to build on this momentum by presenting more contextual applications for AI.
 Within Microsoft Digital, we decided to create a standardized process for defining Copilot hero scenarios in roles where initial applications of AI could have the greatest impact.
 Concrete scenarios would resonate with those professionals by addressing real-world challenges they face every day, saving them time and bandwidth.

 Ultimately, we had one goal: accelerating time to value for Copilot users.